swch/slate/source/includes/_rest.md

 wallet_page | string | URL of the site's wallet page, where the is a list of last 4 card numbers. merchant_sso_group | string | Default group a site rolls up to.
-Jobs for the same user account should not run simultaneously. tier | number | Site's tier based on perceived card usage on that site.
+Jobs for the same user account should not run simultaneously. tier | number | Site's tier based on perceived card usage on that site. cookie_caching_scheme | string | Caching scheme for saving site cookies to allow for auto-resumption of previous cardholder sessions dynamic_viewport | boolean | whether or not the VBS puppeteer viewport size is dynamic. use_puppeteer | boolean | whether or not the VBS will use puppeteer instead of playwright.

 NOTE: All foreign key parameters (fk) can be [hydrated](#hydration) and support [cascading delete](#cascading-delete).